jniewiel/jniewiel/README.md

 -	Deployed the application on Render, setting up continuous integration and deployment pipelines.

 ### <a href="https://github.com/jniewiel/KickGalaxy">KickGalaxy</a>
-An e-commerce website for sneakers, showcasing frontend development skills.
+-	Built a fully functional mock e-commerce website inspired by Foot Locker.
-- Built with HTML, CSS, and JavaScript
+-	Implemented features like product browsing, filtering, and a shopping cart to simulate a real-world shopping experience.
-- Features responsive design and dynamic content
+-	Utilized responsive design principles to ensure the website adapts seamlessly to various screen sizes and devices.

 ## 🎓 Education